whu8-stat660/course-questions-wiki/week-06/README.md

 [Course Textbook Chapter 7, Problem 6]
-* In the DATA step, what does SAS do when it initializes variables?
+* Question (yli110-stat660): In the DATA step, what does SAS do when it initializes variables?

 [Week 6 SAS Recipe: obtain-column-information]
+* Question (yli110-stat660): What are the three appoaches to obtain columns information in SAS?